Tummy Tuck (Abdominoplasty) in Santa Barbara, CA

 How Is the Tummy Tuck Performed?

 The techniques vary, depending on how much skin and fat must be removed and whether you are having accompanying procedures, such as a butt lift or additional skin and fat removal planned.

 This approach allows our surgeon to re-contour your lower abdomen through fat and skin removal and repair of lower stomach muscles that may have separated.
 Note that the mini tummy tuck does not usually address the upper part of the abdomen.

-During a full tummy tuck, Dr. Yegiyants reshapes both the upper and lower areas of the abdomen.
-An incision is made in the lower abdomen, usually in a U-shape spanning from hip to hip; it is placed low enough to be hidden by most underwear.
+During a full tummy tuck, Dr. Yegiyants reshapes both the upper and lower areas of the abdomen, making an incision in the lower abdomen, usually in a U-shape spanning from hip to hip.
+It is placed low enough to be hidden by most underwear.

 A longer incision than the classic tummy tuck allows Dr. Yegiyants to remove excess fat and skin from the sides and back as well, significantly enhancing your contour.
-Though the scar is larger and may not be hidden by all clothing, many patients consider the changed silhouette to be well worth it.
+Though the scar is more significant and may not be hidden by all clothing, many patients consider the changed silhouette to be well worth it.

 What Can I Expect During Recovery and Beyond?